BioJulia/BioSequences.jl/docs/src/user_manual/sequences/generalseq.md

 ```

 A random sequence can be obtained by the `randdnaseq`, `randrnaseq` and
-`randaaseq` functions, which generate `DNASequence`, `RNASequence` and
+`randaaseq` functions, which generate `LongDNASeq`, `LongRNASeq` and
-`AminoAcidSequence`, respectively.
+`LongAminoAcidSeq`, respectively.
 Generated sequences are composed of the
 standard symbols without ambiguity and gap.
 For example, `randdnaseq(6)` may
 generate `dna"TCATAG"` but never generates `dna"TNANAG"` or `dna"T-ATAG"`.

-A translatable `RNASequence` can also be converted to an `AminoAcidSequence`
+A translatable `LongRNASeq` can also be converted to an `LongAminoAcidSeq`
 using the [`translate`](@ref) function.